70 articles & counting

 Recovery Science

-Nervous System Regulation: Breathwork, Cold Exposure, and the Science of Stress Resilience
+Nervous System Regulation: Breathwork, Cold, and Sauna

 Your autonomic nervous system determines how well you handle stress, recover from training, and perform under pressure.
 Breathwork, cold exposure, and sauna use can measurably shift that balance.
 Here is what the research actually supports.